 Even when a prisoner dies due to medical malpractice or violence by another inmate, the prison authorities may share liability.
 When a death occurs due to medical-related negligence, you may also be able to seek wrongful death damages from the healthcare provider.

 You can seek a wide range of damages for the death of a loved one in a Florida prison.
-The damages available for such a claim can include:

 At Fischer Redavid PLLC, we understand what a tragedy it is to lose a loved one in such circumstances.
-If we’re able to take on your case, our lawyers work with you to hold the liable party accountable and recover maximum compensation.
+If we’re able to take on your case, our lawyers will work with you to hold the liable party accountable and recover maximum compensation.